sofiaek/policy-evaluation-rct/README.md

-# Off-Policy Evaluation with Out-of-Sample Guarantees
+# Externally Valid Policy Evaluation from Randomized Trials Using Additional Observational Data
 This repository contains code to replicate the experimental results in:

 Sofia Ek, Dave Zachariah.
 "Externally Valid Policy Evaluation from Randomized Trials Using Additional Observational Data".
 2024.